 What’s unique about this place is its location in a building designed by the famous Japanese architect Tadao Ando.
 So, the building itself is already a piece of art.

-And as you’d expect, the interior is just as amazing.
+And as you’d expect, the interior is just as impressive.
 The galleries are flooded with natural light, giving the place a warm and inviting feeling.
 The glass-enclosed terrace offers an incredible view of the Grand Center and the city skyline.

 The museum, unlike others in the city, is a non-collecting museum.
 This means that it only presents temporary exhibitions, which have earned it the “loveliest places to see art in the country,” title by many people.
 As such, every visit to this museum presents you with new and unique pieces of art and experience.